-The club formed a strong bond and working association with the Oakville Soccer Club, together also with the local community.
+The club formed a strong bond and working association with the Oakville Soccer Club and the local community.
 Playing out of the Bronte Athletic facility and under the technical direction of Duncan Wilde and Billy Steele, the team enjoyed another successful season (11-4-7), winning both the Western Conference title and the 2005 Canadian Professional Soccer League Championship, known better at the time as the Rogers Cup.
 In 2006 Coaches Wilde and Steele returned to the Toronto Lynx professional club of the United Soccer Leagues.

 The Blue Devils played a second season within the former CPSL, coached by former team captain Phil Ionadi, winning the Western Conference for a second year running.
 The club relocated again in 2007 and became the Brampton United, bringing to an end the second period of the Oakville Blue Devils history, but along with it, a second Championship to celebrate.

-The 2015 Blue Devils Championship title was the result of another successful (17-3-2) season, which also saw Filip Vilela named League1 MVP and the league’s leading goal scorer.
+The 2015 Blue Devils Championship title was the result of another successful season that also saw Filip Vilela named League1 MVP and the league’s leading goal scorer.
 The club also had captain Taylor McNamara, Anthony Novak, Eric Crawford, Al James and Filip Vilela voted into the League1 All Star team for 2015.
 The team held the top spot in the standings from week one to closing day.

-Today, the Oakville Blue Devils continue to pursue their goals of annual championships through new player signings, the promotion of new young talent from the U21 Reserve Team and continued player development through the thriving Blue Devils Academy.
+Today, the Oakville Blue Devils continue to pursue their goal of annual championships through new player signings, the promotion of new young talent from the U21 Reserve Teams and continued player development through the thriving Blue Devils Academy.